-The Columbia Metropolitan area is home to nearly 800,000 people and spread over its approximately 132 square miles.
+The Columbia Metropolitan area is home to just over 800,000 people and spread across its approximately 132 square miles.
 While Columbia is the capital of South Carolina and serves as a business, governmental, and educational hub for the state, Columbia still retains surprisingly close unspoiled natural and rural areas for recreation and daily living.

 The heart of the City is the downtown area, steeped in an amazing history that spans hundreds of years and includes the early Native American settlements nestled among our three rivers as well as the dramatic burning of the City by General Sherman during the Civil War.